This post provides a list of fun and interesting activities in Rome during the month of March.

-Throughout the month of March, the San Carlino Puppet Theatre will be hosting a production of the classic fairy tale The 3 Little Pigs.
+Throughout the month of March, the San Carlino Puppet Theatre will be hosting a production of The Golden Fish (Pesciolino D'Oro).

 If you’ve got any young kids in the family, this is an excellent activity that they are sure to enjoy.

 When purchased online, you can save €1.50 per ticket, but at the box office, you can expect admission to cost €10.50 for adults and €9.50 for children.